-The District's combined net position was a deficit \$42.21 million at June 30, 2018, an decrease of \$4.18 million from 2016-2017.
-However, without the effect of these long-term items, our unrestricted net position would include a \$4.76 million board committed amount to fund the postemployment benefits and other onetime expenditures, \$3.46 million earmarked for economic uncertainty along with \$14.60 million unassigned amount.
+The District's combined net position was a deficit \$43.63 million at June 30, 2019, a decrease of \$1.42 million from 2017-2018.
+However, without the effect of these long-term items, our unrestricted net position include a \$0.62 million board committed amount to fund the postemployment benefits, and \$26.96 million earmarked for economic uncertainty.
 (Board committed, assigned and reserved for economic uncertainty are reported as unrestricted in the Statement of Net Position).
 Restricted net position is reported separately to show legal constraints from debt covenants and enabling legislation that limit the School Board's ability to use the net position for day-to-day operations.